jseppi/angular-dropdowns/README.md

             // Any option with divider set to true will be a divider
             // in the menu and cannot be selected.
             divider: true
         },
         {
+            // Any divider option with a 'text' property will
+            // behave similarly to a divider and cannot be selected.
+            divider: true,
+            text: 'divider label'
+        },
+        {
             // Example of an option with the 'href' property